Stellar corona: Physical features

 The corona is not always evenly distributed across the surface of the Sun.
 During periods of quiet, the corona is more or less confined to the equatorial regions, with coronal holes covering the polar regions.
 However, during the Sun's active periods, the corona is evenly distributed over the equatorial and polar regions, though it is most prominent in areas with sunspot activity.
-The solar cycle spans approximately 11 years, from solar minimum to the following minimum.
-Since the solar magnetic field is continually wound up due to the faster rotation of mass at the Sun's equator (differential rotation), sunspot activity will be more pronounced at solar maximum where the magnetic field is more twisted.
+The solar cycle spans approximately 11 years, from one solar minimum to the following minimum.
+Since the solar magnetic field is continually wound up due to the faster rotation of mass at the Sun's equator (differential rotation), sunspot activity is more pronounced at solar maximum where the magnetic field is more twisted.
 Associated with sunspots are coronal loops, loops of magnetic flux, upwelling from the solar interior.
 The magnetic flux pushes the hotter photosphere aside, exposing the cooler plasma below, thus creating the relatively dark sun spots.

-Since the corona has been photographed at high resolution in the X-ray range of the spectrum by the satellite Skylab in 1973, and then later by Yohkoh and the other following space instruments, it has been seen that the structure of the corona is quite varied and complex: different zones have been immediately classified on the coronal disc.
+High-resolution X-ray images of the Sun's corona photographed by Skylab in 1973, by Yohkoh in 1991–2001, and by subsequent space-based instruments revealed the structure of the corona to be quite varied and complex, leading astronomers to classify various zones on the coronal disc.

-The astronomers usually distinguish several regions, as described below.
+Astronomers usually distinguish several regions, as described below.

 Active regions

 Active regions are ensembles of loop structures connecting points of opposite magnetic polarity in the photosphere, the so-called coronal loops.
 They generally distribute in two zones of activity, which are parallel to the solar equator.
-The average temperature is between two and four million kelvin, while the density goes from 109 to 1010 particles per cm3.
+The average temperature is between two and four million kelvin, while the density goes from 109 to 1010 particles per cubic centimetre.

 Active regions involve all the phenomena directly linked to the magnetic field, which occur at different heights above the Sun's surface: sunspots and faculae occur in the photosphere; spicules, Hα filaments and plages in the chromosphere; prominences in the chromosphere and transition region; and flares and coronal mass ejections (CME) happen in the corona and chromosphere.
 If flares are very violent, they can also perturb the photosphere and generate a Moreton wave.
 On the contrary, quiescent prominences are large, cool, dense structures which are observed as dark, "snake-like" Hα ribbons (appearing like filaments) on the solar disc.
 Their temperature is about 5000–8 000 K, and so they are usually considered as chromospheric features.

 In 2013, images from the High Resolution Coronal Imager revealed never-before-seen "magnetic braids" of plasma within the outer layers of these active regions.